fatfisz/floox/README.md

 });
 ```
 This will fetch the `sameValue` and `differentKey` properties from the store state and pass them to `Component` as `sameValue` and `differentValue` props.
-The mapping doesn't influence the actual values of the properties!
+The mapping doesn't change the actual values of the properties!

 The `floox` mapping property is a special case - it will always point to the store itself.
 This allows calling actions from components.